jansmolders86/mediacenterjs/README.md

 Install NodeJS: http://nodejs.org/download/

-The program wil boot in setup mode, being accessible on localhost:3000 or 'IP of the server':3000
+The program wil boot in setup mode, being accessible on localhost:3000 or 'IP of the server':3000.
+After the initial setup has been completed, restart the server.
+MediacenterJS will be available on the port you have specified and eventually the language you have chosen.

 How should I format my movie library and files?
 -------------